 This month, we’re really focusing on the Mass, a topic that is foundational to what it means to be Catholic.
 We all got an overview in our October classroom lessons and now we’re breaking it down at home throughout the rest of the month.

 We are beginning with the Liturgy of the Word and I love this quote about beginnings at the beginning at the book of John:

 In the beginning was the Word and the Word was with God and the Word was God.

 We tend to think of a Bible as the Word of God, and that’s absolutely true, but John is telling us that Jesus himself is the Word of God.
 When we get to know the Bible better, we’ll get to know Jesus better and that is the goal of EVERYTHING!

 This lesson works together with next week’s lesson on the Liturgy of the Eucharist to create a missal for your children to use.
 Start with the last page in the booklet, where you’ll find a list of interactive ways to use it for all ages.
 Write, draw, reflect, and practice along with the booklet as you teach about each section of the Mass.

-We offer some helps for that in the lesson.
-Starting on page 6, the Pauline family works through some situations that will likely mirror some things you experience.
+We offer some helps for that in the lesson, including the Pauline family working through some situations that will likely mirror some things you experience.
 Their choices are filled with practical ideas for all ages.

 - I’m on vacation this weekend.
 Can I just go to Mass during the week to make up for missing on Sunday?